 The reason why networking is important is that you essentially bolster your capabilities by having connections with people.
 Maybe they’re more experienced in your field, or maybe they’re in a line of work that is completely off-tangent from yours – we all benefit from having friends in the right places.

-Whether you’re in an off-site seminar, or just hanging out during break time at the office pantry, recognize networking opportunities when it arises.
-Talk to people, and make an effort to really know them, and you’ll be surprised at how much you’ll end up learning.
+Whether you’re at an off-site seminar, or just hanging out during break time at the office pantry, recognize networking opportunities when it arises.
+Talk to people, and make an effort to know them, and you’ll be surprised at how much you’ll end up learning.

-Make it an everyday practice, and really try to make an honest connection – invite them out to coffee, and really follow through when you say you’ll let them know when you’re in their part of town.
+Make it an everyday practice, and try to make an honest connection – invite them out for coffee, and follow through when you say you’ll let them know when you’re in their part of town.
 The objective is to create a network of people who you can learn from and inspire you, or have particular skill sets that you can use in your professional life.

-Make sure to also return the favor – by the bridge and help people network.
+Make sure to also return the favour – by the bridge and help people network.
 Refer your contacts to other people that may need their services.

-It’s true that you are paid for doing things on the job description you signed.
-Technically, that’s really all you need to do – nothing more, nothing less.
+You are indeed paid for doing things on the job description you signed.
+Technically, that’s all you need to do – nothing more, nothing less.
 However, going beyond what is expected of you is a valuable habit that would make you indispensable in your line of work.

 A commitment to excellence is welcome no matter the industry, and excellent people always shine the brightest.